snaldos/packing-optimization/reference_materials/notes/dp_vector.md

 The DP Vector (bottom-up) is ideal for small to medium, dense problems where most weight/capacity states are used.
 It is fast and simple, and can reconstruct a meaningful solution (e.g., with fewer, higher-value items) if such exists, since it explores all combinations.

-## DATASET 01–03, 05, 07–10
+## DATASET 01–03, 05, 07–16

-Optimal, fast, and uses moderate memory (all 1-unit, high-profit pallets for 09).
-Remains efficient for this size.
+Optimal, fast, and uses moderate memory for this size.

 ## DATASET 04